digitalnsw/research-help/community/index.md

 ---
 name: Peer Review
 ---
-# Peer review community #
+# Research community #

 We're setting up a community of volunteers to help build research practice in government.
-We hope it could be a place where researchers can get help and advice on their research.
-By 'research', we mean things like research plans, discussion guides, research ethics assessments, survey questions or behavioural experiments
+We hope it could be a community where researchers can get help and advice on their research.
+By 'research', we mean things like research plans, discussion guides, research ethics assessments, survey questions or behavioural experiments.

 # Join the community #